lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

     When called with no arguments, `requestUpdate()` schedules an update, without calling a `hasChanged()` function.
 But note that `requestUpdate()` only causes the _current_ component to update.
 That is, if a component uses the code shown above, **and** the component passes `this.myArray` to a subcomponent, the subcomponent will detect that the array reference hasn't changed, so it won't update.

-**In general, using top-down data flow with immutable objects is best for most applications.** It ensure that every component that needs to render a new value does (and does so as efficiently as possible, since parts of the data tree that didn't change won't cause components that rely on them to update).
+**In general, using top-down data flow with immutable objects is best for most applications.** It ensures that every component that needs to render a new value does (and does so as efficiently as possible, since parts of the data tree that didn't change won't cause components that rely on them to update).

 Mutating data directly and calling `requestUpdate()` should be considered an advanced use case.
-In this case, you the user (or some other system) needs to identify all the components that use the mutated data and call `requestUpdate()` on each one.
+In this case, you (or some other system) need to identify all the components that use the mutated data and call `requestUpdate()` on each one.
 When those components are spread across an application, this gets hard to manage.
 Not doing so robustly means that you might modify an object that's rendered in two parts of your application, but only have one part update.

-If you know that a given piece of data is only used in a single part of the application, mutating the data directly is practical, and in some cases may be the most efficient option.
+In simple cases, when you know that a given piece of data is only used in a single component, it should be safe to mutate the data and call `requestUpdate()`, if you prefer.

 ## Attributes {#attributes}